singhkrishna2003/To-Do-List-Application/README.md

 - **Update Tasks**: Edit task details or modify their status.
 - **Delete Tasks**: Remove tasks that are no longer needed.
 - **Mark as Complete**: Track task completion status.
-- **Persist Data**: All tasks are stored securely in a MongoDB database.
 - **Responsive Design**: Fully functional on both desktop and mobile devices.

 ---